chutetearer/Getting-and-Cleaning-Data/CodeBook.md

 #### tidyData.txt columns/values:

 For a detailed explanation of how the tidyData.txt data was extracted and processed, please refer to the README.md document available in this repository.

 tidyData.txt is composed of 180 rows/observations and 68 columns/values.

-The following columns were kept from the original data source but, except for "activity" and "subject", the values represent the means of the original data grouped by "activity" and "subject".
+The following column names were kept from the original data source except for "activity" and "subject", and the values represent the means of the original data grouped by "activity" and "subject".

 ##### Column name: "activity"
 - Column number: 1